 You need go-to outfits that you can put on and feel confident facing the world.
 Maybe it’s not even an entire outfit, but a pair of shoes or earrings that just helps you hold your head a little higher and tackle the day.

 Life is too short to wear clothes that make us feel miserable.
 So make sure you have clothes that make you feel good even if you are at home all day.

 You and your family deserve the best version of yourself, so let your outside reflect that.

 Picking up toys, changing diapers, washing dishes, folding clothes, the list goes on….

 All of those mundane daily tasks can start to feel like a burden and it’s easy to become burnt out and even resentful.

 However, when you think about the reason behind all of those tasks, you can’t help but be thankful.
 When you are thankful, it makes your day as a stay at home mom a lot more enjoyable.

-No, this is not a sponsored post.
 This is just a genuine statement: I-LOVE-WALMART-GROCERY-PICKUP!